 Told through the eyes of Milly, an exuberant immigrant girl from Poland, this warm-hearted story offers a take on how the Macy's Thanksgiving Day Parade got its start.
 When Milly realizes how much her father and the other Macy's workers on the loading dock miss the festive holiday celebrations of their homelands, she heads for the up elevator to tell Mr. Macy her "marvelous idea" for a big parade.
 He agrees, and a great American tradition is born.
 That first parade was held in 1924 and included 1,000 Macy's employees, many of whom were immigrants, as well as bands, floats, and 25 animals from the Central Park Zoo.
-This Scholastic Activity Set offers lesson ideas, an illustrated book report maker, and printables to extend learning and enjoyment.
-Author Shana Corey also offers tips on the writing process.
+The online activity and teaching guide offer lesson ideas, an illustrated book report maker, and printables to extend learning and enjoyment.

 Celebrate the election of a new president with this humorous, informative, and colorful romp through the presidency.
 Instead of traditional biographical blurbs on each president, this 2001 Caldecott Award-winner points out amusing information on past presidents — none of them were bald, eight were born in log cabins, six were named James, and many were musical.
 The end result is a story that shows that Americans with many different personalities, life experiences, talents, interests, and physical characteristics have become president.
-A great way to liven up lessons about presidential history, the election process, and the 2008 campaign.
+A great way to liven up lessons about presidential history and the election process.

 The Kid Who Ran for President by Dan Gutman

 With a new first family headed for the White House in January, student interest in what it's like to live there and be the son or daughter of the president couldn't be higher.
-Teen reporter Noah McCullough, who plans on being president in 2032, explores the lives of first kids, even first grandkids, from George Washington to George W. Bush, in this fact-filled jaunt through American history.
+Teen reporter Noah McCullough, who plans on being president in 2032, explores the lives of first kids, even first grandkids, from George Washington to Barack Obama, in this fact-filled jaunt through American history.